Last Updated: Feb 17, 2014

 - MEDLINE without Revisions 1996 to Present (OvidSP, Wolters Kluwer)

 Indexes articles from approximately 3.600 journals in medicine, nursing, life sciences, human health and the environment, toxicology, nutrition and other health related topics.
 Also indexes a selection of conference proceedings.
 International coverage.
 Produced by the National Library of Medicine.
 Includes abstracts.
 Updated weekly.
-Coverage: 1966 - This resource has a 10 concurrent user limit.
+Coverage: 1966 - Present.

 - Cochrane Library (John Wiley & Sons, Ltd.)